Ecotrust/ks-tileserver/README.md

 ### Deploying to a "real" server
 If you're not using VirtualBox VMs for a real-world deployment (you're not, right?) then you miss out on a lot of the fancy handwaving that vagrant provides.
-Instead, the process needs a bit more hand-holding
+Instead, the process needs a bit more hand-holding, follow the [deploy instructions](https://github.com/Ecotrust/ks-tileserver/wiki/Deploy-Tileserver) on the wiki.

-* Install the OS and ssh in
-* Configure users
-* Install puppet and git
-* Clone this repo
-* run `puppet apply puppet/manifests/app.pp` ( may need to specify template and file dirs? )
-* ???
-* profit

 ### URLs